wighawag/singleton-1776-meta-transaction/README.md

 Plus, by approving this smart contract on any ERC20 token, recipient can start receiving payments **without themselves being approved first**

 As such new ERC20 token can have such contract pre-approved to provide a seamless user experience to their user.
 Alternatively, they can provide a `permit` call (a la DAI) to provide a similar experience, except for an extra relayed call.
-See the the [With DAI tab](dai)

 Here a summary of its distinctive features: